innovategy/ideation-app/README.md

 - Timestamping and certificate generation on public blockchain
 - Opinion gathering form and short links
 - Quadratic voting
 - Team management

-## Laravel Sponsors
+## Sponsors

 We would like to extend our thanks to the following sponsors for funding Ideation Tool development.
-If you are interested in becoming a sponsor, please visit the Innovategy [Patreon page](https://patreon.com/innovategy).
+If you are interested in becoming a sponsor, please visit the Innovategy's [Patreon page](https://patreon.com/innovategy).

-### Current Premium Partners
+### Current Key Sponsors

 - **[Innovategy Oy](https://innovategy.fi/)**

 ## Contributing

 Thank you for considering contributing to the Ideation Tool!
-You can reach out to Sina Ghazi
+You can reach out to [Sina Ghazi] (mailto:hi@innovategy.com)

 ## Security Vulnerabilities